red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/working-with-variables-and-expressions.rst

 Flow Variable Access
 ----------------------------------------

-By default variables defined in a flow have a local scope and are not accessible from outside the flow.
+By default, variables defined in a flow have a local scope and are not accessible from outside the flow.
 One way to enable access to them is by declaring them as flow attributes using the notation shown in :ref:`defining-flows` in the flow definition:

 .. code-block:: colang
     :caption: variables/flow_attributes/main.co